-- Promote the co-location of public facilities to reduce public expenditures and use available land more efficiently. - Encourage innovative design for new prototypes of public facilities. - Address school capacity issues, with potential alternatives, for the Downcounty Consortium.
+- Promote the co-location of public facilities to reduce public expenditure and use available land more efficiently. - Encourage innovative design for new prototypes of public facilities.

 HISTORIC RESOURCES

 Designate the Romeo and Elsie Horad House (M: 31-87) to the Master Plan for Historic Preservation.